juji-io/datalevin/search-bench/README.md

 * A single thread was used to add documents during indexing.

-* Indices were stored on disk.
+* Indices were stored on the same disk as input data.

-* Punctuation and stop words were removed.
-The same stop words list was used in both Datalevin and Lucene.
-No stemming was performed.
+* Punctuation and stop words were removed; the same stop words list was used in both Datalevin and Lucene; stemming was not performed, as per the default settings of Lucene `ClassicAnalyzer`.

-* Query terms were `AND` together.
+* Query terms were `OR`ed together, per Lucene default.

 * Top 10 results were returned for each query, only URLs of the articles were returned.

 * Concurrent searches were performed by submitting each search query to a thread pool.

-* Tests were conducted on an Intel Core i7-6850K CPU @ 3.60GHz with 6 cores, 64GB RAM, 1TB SSD, running Ubuntu 20.04 and OpenJDK 17 (2021-09-14), with Clojure 1.10.3.
+* Tests were conducted on an Intel Core i7-6850K CPU @ 3.60GHz with 6 cores (12
+  virtual cores), 64GB RAM, 1TB SSD, running Ubuntu 20.04 and OpenJDK 17 (2021-09-14), with Clojure 1.10.3.

 Run benchmarks: